-When I was in the fifth grade, I attended May Scott Marcy Elementary school in San Diego.
-This school has since been renamed Mission Bay Montessori Academy.
-The funny thing is that, to this day, I have no idea who May Scott Marcy is.
-The year I attended the 5th grade, the best teacher was Mrs. Hanson.
-She was an amazing teacher and I have many fond memories of her class.
-However, there was one downside to being in her class that particular year.
-My school participated in an “integration” program and this was the only year Marcy Elementary tried this experiment.
-One day a week, our entire class was taken on a bus to Chollas-Mead Elementary school [we pronounced it: choy-us] way across town.
-Several kids from Chollas Elementary attended Marcy.
+I attended May Scott Marcy Elementary school in San Diego, California.
+This school was renamed Mission Bay Montessori Academy, but to this day, I do not know who May Scott Marcy was.
+In the fifth grade, the best teacher was Mrs. Hanson, and she was outstanding, but there was one downside that year.
+My school took part in an “integration” program; this was the only year for this experiment.
+One day a week, they bussed our entire class to Chollas-Mead Elementary school (we pronounced it choy-us) way across town.
+In return, several kids from Chollas Elementary attended Marcy.
 The kids sent to Marcy kept to themselves because Marcy had little to offer.

-One of the kids that I made friends with had a lifetime goal that he proudly told everybody.
+I made friends with one kid who had a prided-filled lifetime goal.
 He wanted to become a gang member, make a million dollars and buy a low-rider.
-He spoke of the certainty of purchasing a low-rider with great pride.
-Often, he would pop his hand up and down while making the hydraulic “veeeet” sound.
+The student spoke of the certainty of purchasing a low-rider with great pride.
+Often, he would pop his hand up and down while making the hydraulic “veeet” sound.
+We shared physical education, and both hated to run, so we walked around the field and talked about stuff.

-As we shared PE and both hated to run, we would walk around the field together.
-Often, we talked as there was nobody else walking slow like us.
-I told him that my goal was to become an electrician.
-He thought this was a stupid goal and I should join his gang.
+My lifetime goal was to be an electrician.
+He thought this was a stupid goal and that I should join his gang.
 Apparently, joining the Logan Hills Gang was easy.
-All I had to do was steal a bunch of stuff and give it to him.
-He actually 100% thought that he was pulling a fast on me.
-Of course, I wasn’t too interested in becoming a gang member but we still shared many conversations on the topic.
+All I had to do was steal some stuff (from the school) and give it to him.
+He 100% thought that he was pulling a fast on me.
+Of course, I was not interested in becoming a gang member, but we still discussed the topic.

-Now, don’t get me wrong.
-This boy was smart, had a real talent for art and was really good at reading.
+This boy was smart, had a genuine talent for art, and was great at reading.
 He had a lot of potential at that early age and could have become something great.
 The only difference between us was that we had vastly different family backgrounds.
-I suspect that if circumstances were different, his life goal would have been a Mechanical Engineer or an art teacher.
+If circumstances were different, he would have been an outstanding Mechanical Engineer or an art teacher.

-As I was thinking up blog topics, I though about this young boy from my elementary school days.
-I am absolutely sure he achieved his lifelong goal and became a full-fledged gang member.
-I have always wondered what happened to him.
-Did he commit crimes and get caught or did he have a life filled with criminal exploits?
-Unfortunately, I do not remember his name and I have no way to look him up.
+While thinking up blog topics, I thought about this young boy from elementary school.
+I am sure he achieved his dream of being a full-fledged gang member.
+I wonder what happened to him.
+Did he commit crimes and get caught, or did he have a life filled with criminal exploits?
+Unfortunately, I do not remember his name and cannot look him up.

-All of this made me think of my life’s goals and some of my other choices.
+This line of thinking made me question my life’s goals and some of my other choices.
 Is it a worthy goal to become a writer?
 I’d like to think so.
-A writer can create something from only the thoughts in their head.
-Writers have had a powerful influence on history and they still have a strong place in our society.
+A writer can create something from nothing and powerfully influence history.

 You’re the best -Bill